WILLIAM WATKINS LIMITED

 KENIA

-1927 Delivered to Watkins.
+9-1927 Delivered to William Watkins Ltd., London.
 12-5-1936 Towing barque Abraham Ryberg 30 miles south of Isle of Wight, for London.
 1939 Towed training ship Vindicatrix from Gravesend to Sharpness, River Severn.
 8-1939 Req by RN for examination service.
 27-5-1940 Working off Dover and Ramsgate as inspection vessel during Dunkirk operation under Master W Hoiles.
 Following Dunkirk based Falmouth for three weeks.
 Rescue tug at Harwich until 1945 (Pennant No. W47).
 21-11-1941 Refloated freighter Bostum, aground on Shipwash Sand.
 20-4-1942 With tug Superman towed mined destroyer Cotswold from position off Aldeburgh and beached her on Shotley Spit.
 1944 Assisted in cargo removal from SS Richard Montgomery aground off Sheerness.
 1945 Returned to Watkins.
-1-2-1950 Transferred to Ship Towage [London] Limited.
+1-2-1950 Ship Towage [London] Limited appointed managers.
+1952 Appeared in the film 'The Long Memory', starring John Mills.
 12-10-1964 Sank off Tilbury Dock whilst assisting Maashaven.
 Raised and beached.
 Sold to Metal Recovery Newhaven Ltd. 12-11-1964 Towed to Sheerness and scrapped by Lacmots Ltd.

 -------------------------------------------------------------------